Do I have to use sulfite in my wine?

 No, you don't have to use sulfite in your wine kit.
 After all, it's your kit and you can do anything you want to it--add oak, leave out oak, back sweeten, blend, all those good things are open to you, as well as making it without sulfites.

 We need to state up front that there's no scientific or medical reason to avoid sulfite.
 Not only is it in nearly everything you eat (raisins! soup! prescription medicine! frozen fish!), it's already floating around in your bloodstream, as your body actually makes sulfite on its own.
 In addition, even if you don't add sulfite to your kit, your wine (like all wine ever made) will have sulfite in it, because yeast make it as they ferment the juice.
-If you'd like a great big (and slightly shouty) discussion of sulfites, check out the Master Vintner blog on Sulfite.
+For more on sulfites, read this article here.

 Keep in mind that your wine will spoil if you don't add it, and not just because of bacteria, mould or wild yeast: sulfite prevents oxidation as well as suppressing bacteria and spoilage organisms.
 No sulfite means your wine is unpreserved.